Educator workshops are offered regularly throughout the year on a variety of topics.

 Looking for authentic ways to deepen DEIB work at your school?

-This half-day session provides insights on how to reframe your school’s advisory program to enhance diversity, equity, inclusion, and belonging (DEIB) work.
-Assess your school’s current practice, gain new implantation strategies, and sample race-focused and social justice advisory lessons that foster student empathy and responsible citizenship.
+This half-day session provides insights on reframing your school’s advisory program to enhance diversity, equity, inclusion, and belonging (DEIB) work.
+Assess your school’s current practice, gain new implementation strategies, and sample race-focused and social justice advisory lessons that foster student empathy and responsible citizenship.

 Participants will: